Purveyor of Knowledge and Emerging Publisher of Content and Visually Driven Books

 After studying at the University of the Philippines School of Fine Arts in 1948, he served as art director of Liwayway Publications, Inc. while working as illustrator and cover artist for Ilang-Ilang and Liwayway from 1948-1964.
 The training and experience he got from being an illustrator gave him great knowledge to be a leading figurative artist.
 It sharpened his mind in human anatomy and improved his watercolour skills.
 The turning point of his career was when he won the grand prize at the International Art Contest on Jose Rizal for his painting, Huling Paalam, a farewell scene between Rizal and his mother.

-Rody posing as a leading man to use for Liwayway magazine's front cover, January 1950
+Rody posing as leading man for Liwayway magazine’s front cover

 In 1975, he opened his first art class, Rody Herrera Art Lesson at the PCI Bank Building in Green Hills catering to dilettantes.
 Herrera died of heart attack on July 30, 2009.